 Clark Matthews joined the team as Rooted in Rights’ first Creative Production Assistant in 2016.
 Providing support throughout the production process from development to distribution allows Clark to combine two of his biggest passions: filmmaking and disability rights.
 Clark’s media collaborations with artists and activists of mixed abilities have played at film festivals around the globe.
 His work in disability justice has led to involvement with organizations like National ADAPT, the American Association of People with Disabilities (AAPD), Not Dead Yet, the International Society for Disability Studies and more.
 Clark graduated from Temple University with a degree in Film and Media Arts.

 Courtney Cole joined the Rooted in Rights team in 2016 as a Creative Intern, working in the Seattle office.
+In September 2017, Courtney accepted a position on staff as a Creative Production Assistant.
 She assists in the production of videos and other media content.
-Currently, Courtney studies at Seattle University, pursuing a B.S. in Psychology along with a minor in Entrepreneurship.
-During her spare time, Courtney participates with local and state activities of the National Federation of the Blind and enjoys writing and traveling.
+Currently, Courtney studies at Seattle Central College, pursuing an Associate of Arts degree.
+During her spare time, Courtney participates with the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) program at the University of Washington, writes for the Rooted in Rights blog and other publications, and enjoys exploring Seattle.
 Read Courtney’s Rooted in Rights blog posts here.